ANDRE-BOUDIN BAKERIES, INC.

 THIRD PARTY ANALYTICS AND ADVERTISING DISCLAIMER

-Google Analytics and Facebook Pixel: We use Google Analytics and Facebook Pixel to understand how our website, services, and products perform, how you use them, and to serve you with ads on third-party websites and social networking sites like Facebook.
+Google Analytics and Meta Pixel: We use Google Analytics, Meta Pixel and The Trade Desk to understand how our website, services, and products perform, how you use them, and to serve you with ads on third-party websites and social networking sites like Facebook.
 To learn more about how Google processes your data, please visit https://www.google.com/policies/privacy/.
 To opt out of Google Analytics please visit https://tools.google.com/dlpage/gaoptout.
 To learn more about how Facebook uses your data, please visit https://www.facebook.com/policy.php.
+To learn more about how The Trade Desk uses your data, please visit https://www.thetradedesk.com/us/privacy, and to opt out, please visit https://www.adsrvr.org/.

 Advertising and Behavioral Remarketing